What does an Apple Watch do – Apple Watch features (2025)

 Yes, you can text on your Apple Watch.
 You can read and give replies and send new text messages directly on your Apple Watch.

-How far can Apple Watch be from iPhone?
+How far can the Apple Watch be from the iPhone?

-Though the normal Bluetooth range is around 10 to 15 meters when connected to a Wi-Fi network, your Apple Watch will stay in contact with your iPhone anywhere in the house where you’re covered by that network.
+Though the normal Bluetooth range is around 10 to 15 meters when connected to a Wi-Fi network, your Apple Watch will stay in contact with your iPhone anywhere in the house where that network covers you.

 You might also like to read this related post: Apple Watch not turning on – here’re 5 best solutions